andymikulski/phaser-live-atlas/README.md

 Features:
  - Add/remove atlas frames on the fly
- - "Pixel art mode" available for a crisp texture appearance
+ - Image transparency trimming for smaller memory footprints.
  - Factories for creating new Phaser objects that are tied into the atlas
    - All factories return native Phaser `GameObject`s (i.e. `Image` or `Sprite`)
    - `atlas.make.image()` creates a `Image` with the correct atlas reference
    - `atlas.make.sprite()` creates a `Sprite`
- - Image transparency trimming
-    - Including spritesheet frames!
  - Spritesheet support
     - Import other spritesheets into your atlas
     - Each sprite frame is trimmed and packed just like any other image, saving space